 Transforming mental health services for children and young people (CAMHS)

-Work has started to transform mental health services for children and young people living in Hertfordshire.
+Work is well under way to transform mental health services for children and young people living in Hertfordshire.

 Following a major review of Hertfordshire’s CAMHS – Child and Adolescent Mental Health Services – in 2015, the resulting transformation plan secured national funding to improve services over the next five years.